Ancona: Contemporary history

 Ancona entered the Kingdom of Italy when Christophe Léon Louis Juchault de Lamoricière surrendered here on 29 September 1860 following a brief siege, eleven days after his defeat at Castelfidardo.

 On 23 May 1915, Italy entered World War I and joined the Entente Powers.
 In 1915, following Italy's entry, the battleship division of the Austro-Hungarian Navy carried out extensive bombardments causing great damage to all installations and killing several dozen people.
 Ancona was one of the most important Italian ports on the Adriatic Sea during the Great War.

 During World War II, the city was taken by the Polish 2nd Corps against Nazi German forces, as Free Polish forces were serving as part of the British Army.
 Poles were tasked with capture of the city on 16 June 1944 and accomplished the task a month later on 18 July 1944 in what is known as the battle of Ancona.
 The attack was part of an Allied operation to gain access to a seaport closer to the Gothic Line in order to shorten their lines of communication for the advance into northern Italy.

+Queen Elizabeth II and Prince Philip of Great Britain visited Ancona in May 1961 as part of their tour of Italy.